There were a raft of people with may skills who have been involved with creating the original Silverhawk Film and latterly the documentary:

 EVERED ‘WOODY’ WOODWARD – Drama Production Maker.
 Woody brought a wealth of skills and many years’ experience to our film, specifically designing and constructing theatre sets.
 He was invaluable in, for instance, making a working fire door (airlock!) as part of the bridge.
 With many projects and employments to his name, his most recent work is the Lifeboat Theatre which produces performances in and around a restored lifeboat! https://www.thelifeboattheatre.org.uk/

 Dr DANIEL STOLFI is a UK-based dramatherapist and medical anthropologist.
-He is the artistic director of The Awesome Puppet Company which draws its inspiration from sources in our ancient, modern and natural worlds.
+He is the founder and artistic director of The Awesome Puppet Company which draws its inspiration from sources in our ancient, modern and natural worlds.
 He specialises in the therapeutic uses of puppetry and visited us to run some special puppet-making workshops with the drama group.
 With his help, the actors managed to create some scary looking underworld beings needed for a section of the story.
-Daniel’s company is based in Bath: https://www.awesome-puppets.com/
+The Awesome Puppet Company’s website is at: https://www.awesome-puppets.com/

 CICELY ROSE BOND – Maker: Cicely is a student at Exeter College.
 She has host of creative interests and skills which were put to good use with helping us rebuild the new set, specifically making and decorating forty new wall panels.
 She also worked on finishing some underworld puppets made by the group actors and used in the final drama sessions